 Anchor Bay has amassed some of the greatest horror film writers and directors to bring to you the anthology series, "Masters of Horror".
 For the first time, the foremost names in the horror...
 See full summary »

 Karen Elizabeth Austin,

 J. Winston Carroll,

-A series adapting science-fiction stories by well-known authors into 60 minute episodes, introduced by renowned physicist Stephen Hawking.
-Stories filmed included those of science fiction authors Robert Heinlein & Robert Sheckley, historical novelist Howard Fast and mystery novelist Walter Mosley.
+A series adapting science fiction stories by well-known authors into sixty-minute episodes, introduced by renowned physicist Stephen Hawking.
+Stories filmed, included those of science fiction authors Robert Heinlein and Robert Sheckley, historical novelist Howard Fast, and mystery novelist Walter Mosley.
 Written by

 Was this review helpful to you?